CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/1-Create-Host-Pool-from-Azure-Portal.md

    ![ws name.](media/gsw3.png)

-1. On the **Assignments** page, Provide the information as mentioned below,
+1. On the **Assignments** page, provide the information as mentioned below,

    - Create test user account: **Unselect** the option
    - Assign existing users or groups: **Select** the option